 We investigate all reports and promptly take appropriate measures as necessary having confirmed the facts of the matter.

-We conduct periodic group training and video educational activities, relating to compliance and harassment for all Group employees and improve understanding and awareness by providing opportunities for individuals to reexamine their workplace and views.
+We conduct periodic group training and visual education, relating to compliance and harassment for all Group employees and improve understanding and awareness by providing opportunities for individuals to reexamine their workplace and views.

 With regard to mental health, we conduct education as part of our level-dependent education in the second year after joining the company, and we are reinforcing our efforts in relation to younger employees.